Federer cruises into Australian Open semis

 - Federer wins 6-1 7-5 6-2 in 92 minutes

-- He makes a record-extending 41st major semifinal
+- Reaches record-extending 41st major semi

-- World No.17 will face fellow Swiss Stan Wawrinka in last four
+- Faces fellow Swiss Wawrinka in last four

 Melbourne (CNN)Let's hear it for tennis' old-timers.
 Roger Federer became the oldest men's semifinalist at the Australian Open in 39 years, hours after Venus Williams became the oldest women's semifinalist in Melbourne in the Open Era.